kymo42/voice-isolator/SETUP.md

 A: If the app lets you select microphone input device, yes!

 **Q: Can I use multiple microphones?**
-A: Yes, run Voice Isolator multiple times with different device configs.
+A: Yes, run SpeakerLove multiple times with different device configs.

 **Q: Does this work on Mac/Linux?**
 A: Code is cross-platform Python, but requires system-specific audio routing setup.